Bathroom Vanities

 Cabinet & Decorative Hardware

 Freshen up your bathroom by changing out cabinet pulls and knobs on your vanity.
 Then add towel bars, towel rings, toilet roll holders and hooks in a matching finish.
-Popular finishes include: matte black, brushed nickel and brushed gold.
+Popular finishes include matte black, brushed nickel and brushed gold.
 Learn more in our Bathroom Hardware Buying Guide.

 Bathroom Faucets

-While you're changing out the cabinet hardware, switch out your bathroom faucet in the same finish.
-To determine the best faucet for your home, read Bathroom Sink Faucets Buying Guide.
+While you’re changing out the cabinet hardware, switch out your bathroom faucet in the same finish.
+To determine the best faucet for your home, read our Bathroom Sink Faucets Buying Guide.

-Bathtub and Shower Combinations
+Bathtub & Shower Combinations

 Wet Room